BEROCHLU/sakata/README.md

     `npm run main+batch`
     `npm run matplot`
 # Note
 Despite its vulnerabilities, the matrix multiplication (dot) function of math.js@6.6.5 is used because of its high speed.
+For the same reason, Node.js 16 is recommended.